sandalle/minecraft_bigreactor_control/README.md

 TODO
 ============================
-- Add Fuel consumption metric to display - No such API for easy access. :(
 - Support multiple reactors
 	- If multiple reactors, require a monitor for each reactor and display only that reactor on a monitor
 	- See http://www.computercraft.info/forums2/index.php?/topic/14831-multiple-monitors/ and http://computercraft.info/wiki/Monitor